chris-lansman/python-class/README.md

-# python-class: Introduction to Computer Science in Python
+# Introduction to Computer Science in Python
-Lessons/files for Introduction to Python class.
-This repository will be updated weekly.
+## Lessons/files for the course.
-Peroform a 'git-pull' on a regular basis to verify you have the latest files.
+### This repository will be updated weekly.
+Perform a 'git-pull' on a regular basis to verify you have the latest files.